jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 ### Init Process

-You might ask yourself, if processes create other processes, how is the first process created?
+You might ask yourself if processes create other processes, how is the first process created?

 When the operating system first boots up, the kernel first creates a `sched`  process (for UNIX systems) and is given PID 0.
 The `sched` process then creates the `init` process and is given PID 1.
 The `init` process creates all system daemon processes, user login processes, and manages all other processes on the system.
 It is considered to be the mother of all processes.

 For example, when you launch an application on your computer, the `init` process is the one that creates that application process and becomes the parent of that application process.

-An interesting example is the workflow of opening up your terminal and running the `ls` command.
+An interesting example is a workflow of opening up your terminal and running the `ls` command.

-1. The `init` process creates the terminal process and become its parent.
+1. The `init` process creates the terminal process and becomes its parent.
-2. The terminal process then creates the `ls` process and become its parent.
+2. The terminal process then creates the `ls` process and becomes its parent.

 Since the `ls` process was run in the terminal process, the terminal would be the process that creates and runs `ls` not `init`.
 The process hierarchy would look something like below.